microsoft/FluMapModel/README.md

 ## modelServR
 - Define API with James, Antonio, and Thomas.
-  - viable option may just be to ship CSVs to the Hutch instead of live webservice at IDM.
-(Having developed a webservice is/was still a good idea, as future model data may be generated with live function calls instead of cached results.)
+  - We intend to ship models as JSON blobs.
+  - We will propose some example JSON queries to request model blobs soon.

 # To-do to improve science